mihailgaberov/chat/README.md

   6. Reset button - resets all settings stored to local storage

   ### Improvements (done and pending)
+   - :+1: Added possibility to send message via ENTER by default.
+If the setting to send messages with CTRL+ENTER is ON, then this is going to be the only way (except via mouse/touch of course).
    - :+1: Optimized for iDevices (media queries).
    - :+1: Fix blinking/active class for the Chat tab issue - related to React Router not able to properly re-render connected components https://github.com/ReactTraining/react-router/blob/master/packages/react-router/docs/guides/blocked-updates.md
    - :+1: Clear input field when new message is sent